DmitryForsilov/mesto/README.md

 Photo social network.
 This app uses yandex praktikum api to set/get data.

-The project was reviewed by Yandex Praktikum.
+This project was reviewed by Yandex Praktikum.

 [Link to deployed project](https://dmitryforsilov.github.io/mesto)